Good to know: What does accessibility and inclusion mean in museums

 A range of technological tools supports inclusive mediation work and enables self-determined access to art and culture, independent of mediation by trained staff.

-For example, hand-crafted tactile reliefs that recreate exhibition objects that can be touched have long been in use.
-An Austrian research institute, the VRVis Center for Virtual Reality and Visualization, is leading the development of the latest computer-generated reliefs.
+For example, handcrafted tactile reliefs that recreate exhibits for the senses have long been in use.
+An Austrian research institution, the VRVis Center for Virtual Reality and Visualization, is leading the development of the latest computer-generated reliefs.

-Compared to hand-crafted reliefs, the computer enables exact reproduction and reproducible results.
-In the case of paintings, which pose a particular challenge, the image information is translated into a three-dimensional impression that makes all levels of depth perception, such as those created by the brain when seeing, tangible.
-Originally designed for people with visual impairments, all visitors can benefit from tactile perception, especially children or people with cognitive impairments.
+Compared to handcrafted reliefs, computers enable precise reproduction and reproducible results.
+With paintings, a particularly challenging task, the image information is translated into a three-dimensional impression that makes all levels of depth perception, as created by the brain when we see, tangible.
+Originally designed for people with visual impairments, the tactile experience can benefit all visitors, especially children or people with cognitive impairments.

-Digitalization now supports a variety of technological tools, such as apps or interactive multimedia guides, which take into account a wide range of needs.
-The range of information channels and perception options is large: audio tours and descriptions, representations as sounds, descriptions in sign language and in easy language, background information and much more.
+Digitalization now supports a wide range of technological tools, such as apps and interactive multimedia guides, that address a wide variety of needs.
+The range of information channels and perception options is broad: audio tours and descriptions, sound representations, descriptions in sign language and easy-to-read text, background information, and much more.